Joelle Khoury: Other recordings and performances

 Sleep, Text by James Joyce for choir, organ and timpani.
 Recorded live, this composition has been commissioned by the American University of Beirut Choral Society for the Living Lebanese composer's concert, which took place in 2004, Assembly Hall, American University of Beirut.

 Soliloquy, a symphonic composition in three movements, written for the Lebanese National Symphony Orchestra and performed in May 2005, at Saint Joseph Church, Beirut.
 Conductor: Harout Fazlian.

 Aaah!..., Text excerpts from Virginia Woolf's Between the Acts.
 This composition is dedicated to John Cage and was recorded live in 2006 in an open form composition concert at P. Abou Khater theatre, Saint Joseph University, Beirut.
 Sponsored by the Lebanese National Conservatory and the Fulbright Program, with Katharine Cartwright (vocals).
 Conductor: Harout Fazlian.

 Alone Together 2, For qanun, cello and violin.
 This piece was commissioned by the Bayerischer Rundfunk and recorded in Nuremberg, April 2011.

 Moods Rhythms and Changes, for 3 percussionists, cello and piano.
 Commissioned by Symblema Percussion, Paris, 2011.

 Ala Dal'ona, A Middle Eastern folk song (four hands piano), performed in 2011 by Mimi Melkonian and Howard Aibel at Convent of the Sacred Heart (Connecticut), Greenwich, USA, and in 2017 at Brunswick School, Greenwich (Connecticut) within a concert entitled An Evening with Lebanese Composers.

 Just Hold Me Tight, Solo violin by George Yammine.
 A piece mixing oriental scales and contemporary atonal music and recorded in December 2012, Beirut, Lebanon.

 Tidbits, Series of short variations on an elusive theme by the viola, in its own turn inspired by a Middle Eastern chant, 2018.

-Articles
+Articles and books

 Khoury has also published articles, including: